GryffinX/Recipe_Sharing_Platform/README.md

 ## Overview

-BitBook is a full-stack web application designed to empower users to discover, share, and manage culinary recipes in a community-driven environment.
+BiteBook is a full-stack web application designed to empower users to discover, share, and manage culinary recipes in a community-driven environment.
 Built with a React frontend and a Node.js backend, it offers a seamless experience for recipe exploration and collaboration.

-### Why BitBook?
+### Why BiteBook?

 This project streamlines recipe sharing and management with a focus on security, scalability, and user engagement.
 The core features include: